breatheco-de/content/src/content/lesson/making-code-amazingly-readable.md

 ### You don't need that many comments

-When you are about to add a comment, think for a second: Do I really need this comment?
-Can I increase readably to avoid it?
+When you are about to add a comment, think for a second: Do I need this comment?
+Can I increase readability to avoid it?

-99% of the time, there is not need for comments if your code has a good readability and follows best practices.
+99% of the time, there is no need for comments if your code has good readability and follows best practices.

 ![Avoid unnecessary comments when coding](https://storage.googleapis.com/media-breathecode/bac5b919aa2338754568a68cdb2054a1f47d7be0599d7feb33a8b0968d68004c)